Nikola Jokić: 2018–19 season: Breakout season, first All-Star and All-NBA appearances

 On July 9, 2018, Jokić signed a five-year, $148 million maximum contract extension with the Nuggets.
 On October 20, in the second game of the season, Jokić recorded 35 points, 12 rebounds, and 11 assists in a 119–91 victory over the Phoenix Suns.
 He joined Wilt Chamberlain as the only players in NBA history to post a triple-double with 30 or more points without missing a field goal—Chamberlain did it twice, in 1966 and 1967.
 Jokić also became just the second Nugget to record a triple-double in the first two games of the season, joining Fat Lever.
 Jokić went on to earn Western Conference Player of the Week honors for the first week of the season, becoming the sixth player in franchise history to win the award three or more times, joining Alex English, Dikembe Mutombo, Carmelo Anthony, Allen Iverson and Chauncey Billups.
 On November 3, Jokić had a season-high 16 assists and 10 rebounds to go along with seven points in a 103–88 victory over the Utah Jazz.
-Six days later, he had a season-high 37 points and tied his career best with 21 rebounds in a 112–110 loss to the Brooklyn Nets.
+Six days later, he had a season-high 37 points and tied his career best with 21 rebounds in a 112–110 loss against the Brooklyn Nets.
 For his efforts in 2018, Jokić was recognized as the Serbian Player of the Year by the Basketball Federation of Serbia.